קולטור

 “Our Nomele” — Diminutive Names Image

-It is common in Yiddish to add a diminutive suffix to a person’s name.
-This often gives the name an endearing quality, indicative of family and other close relationships.
+It is common in Yiddish to add a suffix of affect (indicating emotion) to a person’s name.
+This most often gives the name an endearing quality, indicative of family and other close relationships.

 –ל, –עלע, –קע, –עניו, –שי

-Meyerke’s name is itself an affectionate diminutive — when he grows up, he mostly likely will be known simply as “Meyer”, and only his older relatives and his childhood friends like Nomi and Perl will still call him “Meyerke”.
-However, perhaps a particularly close friend will address him as Meyerke or with another diminutive form of his name, such as Meyerl, Meyerkele, Meyrenyu, or Meyrush.
+Meyerke’s name itself has an affectionate suffix — when he grows up, he most likely will be known simply as “Meyer”, and only his older relatives and his childhood friends like Nomi and Perl will still call him “Meyerke”.
+However, perhaps a particularly close friend will address him as Meyerke or with another affectionate form of his name, such as Meyerl, Meyerkele, Meyrenyu, or Meyrush.

-The diminutive forms of well-known names of Biblical origin sometimes end up sounding quite different from the original name and have often become names in their own right, without the connotations of childhood and affection.
+A suffix of affect does not, however, always convey affection!
+The forms of well-known names of Biblical origin with these suffixes sometimes end up sounding quite different from the original and have often become names in their own right, without the connotations of childhood and affection.
 For example:

-Yankev (Jacob) becomes “Yankl”, Bas-Sheve (Bathsheba) becomes “Bashe”, Mordkhe (Mordechai) becomes “Motl”, Refoyel (Raphael) becomes “Falik”, Nesanel (Nethaniel) becomes “Saneh”, and Yisroel (Israel) becomes “Srulik”.
+Yankev (Jacob) becomes “Yankl”, Bas-Sheve (Bathsheba) becomes “Bashe”, Mortkhe (Mordechai) becomes “Motl”, Refoel (Raphael) becomes “Falik”, Nesanel (Nethaniel) becomes “Saneh”, and Yisroel (Israel) becomes “Srulik”.

-In traditional Jewish society, a person’s “official name” was often considered more distinguished than its corresponding diminutive name, as we can learn from the saying:
+In traditional Jewish society, a person’s “official name” was often considered more distinguished than its corresponding form with a suffix of affect, as we can learn from the saying:

 Mister Moyshe may, but Moshke mustn’t.

-In fact, a common combination was a diminutive name paired with one of the professions considered lesser or other designation of low social status, such as אַבֿרהמעלע מלמד (Avremele the Teacher) or מאָטקע גנבֿ (Motke the Thief).
+The association of these suffixes with professions considered lesser and other designations of low social status can also be seen in pairings such as: אַבֿרהמעלע מלמד (Avremele melamed, Avremele the Teacher) or מאָטקע גנבֿ (Motke ganev, Motke the Thief).

-On the other hand, there are a number of cases where a diminutive name indicates a spiritual intimacy with a highly respected person, for example, a Hasidic rebbe like Reb Mendele from Kotsk or Reb Dovidl Karliner.
-Perhaps the ultimate example of this is the diminutive form of God’s name: “Gotenyu”!
+On the other hand, there are a number of cases where a suffix of affect indicates a spiritual intimacy with a highly respected person, for example, a Hasidic rebbe like Reb Mendele from Kotsk or Reb Dovidl Karliner.
+Perhaps the ultimate example of this is the intimate form of God’s name: “Gotenyu”!